-Municipal judges may carry a concealed handgun on the bench as long as they have a license to carry a concealed weapon.
+Municipal judges may carry a handgun on the bench as long as they have a handgun license.
 See Chapter 411 of the Texas Government Code, specifically Sections 411.1882 and 411.201.
-Judges who are interested in carrying a concealed handgun are encouraged to become well-versed in the penal code provision regulating the carrying of a handgun by a license holder.
+Judges who are interested in carrying a handgun are encouraged to become well-versed in the penal code provision regulating the carrying of a handgun by a license holder.
 See Section 46.035 of the Texas Penal Code.